oshriagronov/Brick-Breaker-Game/README.md

 ### Known issues
 * Sometimes if you hit the brick sides the ball will be returned like it was hit the bottom of the brick.
-* The only option to replay is to close the game and run again(need to add a reset option).
+* The only way to replay the game is to close the game and run again.

 ## Acknowledgements
 I would want to thank CampusIL and the team behind the "Object oriented programing" course!